In all likelihood, you have been studying like a crazy person and maximizing the last few weeks of studying for the bar exam.

 Whatever is going on, don’t let it get to you.
 You can’t change seats or plug in your iPod.
-Whatever it takes for you to ignore your surroundings—do it.
+Whatever it takes for you to ignore your surroundings, do it.
 If you need to practice getting annoyed, try studying in an obnoxious place for a few hours to help you prepare.
-That was one of the best things I did in preparation of the actual exam.
+That was one of the best things I did in preparation for the actual exam.

 The worst thing about the early finishers is that they freak out other exam takers.
 There’s an almost visible wave of “oh crap, they’re already done?”
 Oddly enough, this causes some people to hurry up and finish.
 Don’t be one of those people.
 Live in your bubble and finish at your own pace.
 Using that extra time can make the difference, at least stylistically, between your essay and the person who banged out their answer in half the time.

 Find a Quiet Corner and Eat Lunch by Yourself

 The absolute worst thing you can do is eat lunch with all your friends and talk about the exam.
 Talking about the test will not make you feel better, it will make you feel worse.
 Even you are operating at 99% confidence, some nervous nelly will show up and make you second guess everything.
 The easiest way to avoid that is to avoid the situation in its entirety.